beautiful-code/chef-server-demo/README.md

 Pause.
 Its time to internalize what we've achieved so far.
 If you look at the provisioning of chef.chef-demo.com, we can reinforce a few concepts:

 1) The provisioning is done by chef-solo. chef-solo is a clean and easy way to provision a vm.
 As mentioned earlier, this is the only machine that we use chef-solo on.
-The node machine gets provisioned by the chef-server.
+The node machine gets provisioned by the chef-server.<br>
 2) We have provided the path for cookbooks, roles and data bags.
 These are concepts in Chef which you should read up on the side for better appreciation.
-Feel free to switch and look up what these directories contain.
+Feel free to switch and look up what these directories contain.<br>
 3) We have applied a role called 'chef' on the node.
 Roles are modular ways of defining behavior on machines.
 Inspect the roles/chef.json file to get a feel of the behavior defined by this role.
 At the very bottom you would see a `run_list` key that contains the recipes that need to be cooked on machines that have this role.